|Rewards Rating:||4.7 / 5|

 Automatic Platinum Elite status offers cardholders even more value, such as complimentary room upgrades, guaranteed room availability and a $30 spa credit for each hotel stay.
 All of this comes in addition to a great earnings rate on IHG hotel stays and points on everyday purchases like gas, travel and restaurants.

-The IHG Rewards Premier credit card recently updated its sign-up bonus and is currently offering a chance at 140,000 bonus points after you spend $3,000 on purchases in your first three months.
-This is a boost to the card’s previous offer of 125,000 points and a Free Night Awards with the same spending requirement, but falls short of the card’s all-time high bonus offer of 150,000 bonus points.
+The IHG Rewards Premier credit card recently updated its sign-up bonus and is currently offering a chance at 175,000 bonus points after you spend $3,000 on purchases in your first three months.
+That’s the card’s highest sign-up bonus to date.

-Like many other hotel reward currencies, IHG points have a low estimated value, but the current offer is still fairly valuable.
-We estimate IHG points are worth about 0.55 cents apiece, making the new bonus worth around $770 when redeemed for a hotel stay.
+Like many other hotel reward currencies, IHG points have a low estimated value, but the current offer is still quite valuable.
+Based on Bankrate’s latest hotel point valuations, we estimate IHG points are worth about 0.7 cents apiece, so 175,000 points could be around $1,225 when redeemed for a hotel stay.

-The IHG Premier bonus has mostly remained in the same range since the card’s launch, wavering between 80,000 and 150,000 points.
-Given the relatively small difference between the current bonus value and the card’s all-time high bonus value, now could still be a great time to apply if you have a trip on the horizon and want to get started earning hotel rewards.
+The IHG Premier bonus has mostly remained in the same range since the card’s launch, wavering between 80,000 and 150,000 points, so this new bonus gives IHG fans a unique opportunity to rack up a ton of points with a reasonable spending requirement.
+There’s no way to know when or if such a high bonus will be offered on the card again anytime soon, so now could be a great time to apply if you have a trip on the horizon and want to get started earning hotel rewards.

 Although most cardholders won’t spend enough to qualify, the IHG Rewards Premier card also offers 10,000 bonus points each anniversary year in which you spend $20,000 on purchases (and make one additional purchase).
 The bigger yearly incentive, however, is the certificate for a rewards night each year on your card anniversary, which can be used at any IHG hotel that costs 40,000 points or less per night.
-At 0.55 cents/point, you’re looking at a maximum $220 value for the certificate, which more than covers the card’s $99 annual fee.
+Assuming an IHG point value of 0.7 cents/point, you’re looking at around $280 in value for the certificate, which more than covers the card’s $99 annual fee.